 Faces of Hope

-The diagnosis came as a shock… Our little Alexandra, 3-year-old, suffers from a disease that I didn’t even knew the name before: bilateral linear scleroderma.
+The diagnosis came as a shock… Our little three-year-old Alexandra suffers from a disease that I didn’t even know existed before, bilateral linear scleroderma.
 Those who have suffered great hardships in their life will certainly relate to the difficult time I’m going through.

 As I get worn out from multiple medical appointments, countless tests, and endless meetings with a variety of specialists and other specialty healthcare professionals, I experience a roller coaster of mixed emotions, torn between hope and despair.
 I feel as if I am running a marathon without even knowing where the finish line is and what awaits me at the end of this journey… And in what condition I’ll be when I finally reach the finish line.
 And what if there has never been, nor will there ever be a finish line?